iZucken/bookmarkletCollection/README.md

 ## [Yandex Images]( https://github.com/iZucken/bookmarkletCollection/blob/master/yandexImagesParser.js )

 To be dropped at any CORS compatible location to activate.

-Tries to get links to originals rather than yandex'es resize and whatever.
+It tries to get links to originals rather than yandex'es resize and whatever.
+Take notice though that it does not (and can not in this context) account for hotlink protection and the like - yandex getting the source does not automatically mean that you will be able to.

 Back at the time it was done like this to encounter minimal parsing obtrusion.